bentoml/BentoML/docs/source/frameworks/onnx.rst

 	 torch_model.eval()

-      Exporting a model to onnx in PyTorch works via tracing or scripting.
+      Exporting a model to ONNX in PyTorch works via tracing or scripting.
 In this tutorial we will export a model using tracing.
 Note how we export the model with an input of ``batch_size=1``, but then specify the first dimension as dynamic